AubreyBellis/Crowd-Project/README.md

 # Project 2 - Crowded

-### This project contains examples of CRUD routes in Express for two embedded models: Places and Comments.
+### This project contains examples of RESTful routes in Express for three models: Places and Comments.
 Languages and frameworks used to create this app are HTML, CSS, Javascript (jQuery), Mongo DB, Express, and Node
 #### To run the project:
 • clone the repository and open file location in your terminal